joaquinlom/react-native-wikitude-sdk/README.md

         feature={WikitudeView.Geo}
         onJsonReceived={this.onJsonReceived}
         onFinishLoading={this.onFinishLoading}
+		onScreenCaptured={this.onScreenCaptured}
       />
 ```
 # Permissions
-Wikitude needs the camera for obvious reasons
+Wikitude needs the camera for display AR.

 ## Android
  will ask for permission using the PermissionsAndroid module from React Native. if no permissions was granted, it will render a button to ask again.